 Pu'ukohola Heiau, Big Island

-Pu'ukohola Heiau (see more photos, view panorama) is where King Kamehameha the Great brought down his last opponent, Keoua, and united the Hawaiian Islands under his reign.
+Pu'ukohola Heiau (view panorama) is where King Kamehameha the Great brought down his last opponent, Keoua, and united the Hawaiian Islands under his reign.
 By 1790, the king had conquered the islands of Maui, Molokai and Lanai, but control over his home island, the Big Island of Hawaii, was a challenge.
 He was told by a prophet that if he built a heiau (temple) atop Pu'ukohola and dedicated it to the war god Kuka'ilomoku, he would rule all the Hawaiian Islands.

 Oral stories that have been passed down from generation to generation tell that the king and his men carried rocks all the way from Pololu Valley to this location by forming a human chain 20 miles (32 km) long.
 The heiau was completed in 1791, and the king held a ceremony, to which he invited his cousin and rival Keoua, the chief of Ka'u.
 When he came ashore on Pelekane Beach fronting the heiau, Kamehameha killed him and took him to the heiau as a first offering to the gods.
 After Keoua's death, Kamehameha gained control of the Big Island and all other islands by 1810.